benitazz/Masking-Control/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
 The purpose of this project is to demonstrate the custom masking control in Angular 2, this is just a prototype.

+This extend on https://www.npmjs.com/package/text-mask-addons and https://www.npmjs.com/package/angular2-text-mask by creating a custom control to do display the masking and getting the un-masked value on the binding.
+For example the control might display the masking value  for thousand seperator like this '6 900' but the actual value that you retrieve from the control will be a number without spacing '6900'.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.